scrollback/endless/README.md

  - `endless-above`: a (preferably) empty div used as a spacing element.
 Should have a background image or animation indicating that items are loading.
 It may be resized.
  - `endless-items`: a container for items.
 It may contain a template for a single item — if this is provided, `getItem` will always get an item to recycle.
 The template will be removed from the DOM during setup.
  - `endless-empty`: content to display when it’s known that there are no items.
- - `endless-delay`: content to display while waiting for the first item.
+ - `endless-loading`: content to display while waiting for the first item.
  - `endless-below`: The antipodal counterpart of `endless-above`.

 ### Options ###